It’s hard to know who to trust in trading, especially crypto. A selection of the dangers include:

 Problems with exchanges that I’ve personally had include: lost funds, websites not working, apps not working, poor interface design costing me money, transactions taking forever due to too-low transaction fees, profits getting smashed due to too-high transaction fees, poor liquidity, and the infamous “Bitmex overload”, where you watch helplessly as they lock you out and their market makers take all your money.

-I also use Coinbase, solely for getting fiat currency into and out of crypto.
+Solely for getting fiat currency into and out of crypto, I use Coinbase.
 It’s good to have at least one fully KYC’d backup exchange in case you have problems with your main one.
-Coinbase can suffer from reliability issues, but it is heavily regulated and insured.
+Coinbase can suffer from reliability issues, but it is heavily regulated and insured in the state of New York so is very unlikely to have problems like FTX (which was registered in the Bahamas).

 Design